kirabelll/yetafholding-theme/README.md

 **To Uninstall this theme**
-bench --site (your site name) uninstall-app sosgaza_theme
+bench --site (your site name) uninstall-app yetafholding-theme